-Luther Porter Jackson High School opened in September 1954 as the high school for black students in Fairfax County.
-Prior to this time, black students attended high school in Washington, D.C. or were transported to the Industrial School Of Manassas.
-When Fairfax County Public Schools totally integrated, the school opened as Luther Jackson Intermediate School in September 1965.
+Luther Jackson School has a varied and unique history.
+It is presently a vibrant middle school located in the suburbs of Washington, D.C., our nation's capital, in Fairfax County, Virginia.
+Luther Porter Jackson High School opened in September 1954 as the high school for Black students in Fairfax County.
+Prior to this time, Black students attended high school in Washington, D.C. or were transported to the Industrial School of Manassas.
+When Fairfax County Public Schools integrated, the school opened as Luther Jackson Intermediate School in September 1965.
 Taylor M. Williams was the only principal of Luther Jackson High School and later served as Area I Superintendent.
 A showcase in the foyer proudly displays archival information of Luther Jackson, the school.